 Both men and women have BRCA1 and BRCA2 genes (short for BReast CAncer Susceptibility Gene 1 and 2), but it’s the mutation of these genes that is associated with an increased risk of breast and ovarian cancers.
 These genes create tumor suppressor proteins which help repair damaged DNA.
 The chance of inheriting a mutation is 50 percent if a patient’s mother or father has a BRCA1 or BRCA2 mutation.
 If someone has a confirmed mutation, it typically means that one of their parents also has it (except for in very rare cases).
 Men and women with these gene mutations are at a higher risk of developing breast cancer compared to those who have normal BRCA genes, and may be at increased risk of other cancers.

-According to estimates of lifetime risk, a woman who has inherited a harmful mutation in BRCA1 or BRCA2 is about 4 to 5 times more likely to develop breast cancer than a woman who does not have such a mutation.
-Among women in the United States, it is estimated that these inherited mutations account for 3 to 10 percent of breast cancers (it’s still rare for men, even with a BRCA1 OR BRCA2 mutation).
+According to estimates of lifetime risk, a woman who has inherited a harmful mutation in BRCA1 or BRCA2 is about four to five times more likely to develop breast cancer than a woman who does not have such a mutation.
+Among women in the United States, it is estimated that these inherited mutations account for three to ten percent of breast cancers (it’s still rare for men, even with a BRCA1 OR BRCA2 mutation).
 The gene mutations are also linked to various other types of cancer.
 For women, BRCA1 mutations are linked to fallopian tube and peritoneal cancers.
 BRCA2 mutations have a strong association with the risk of testicular and prostate cancer for men.
 Both mutations are linked to pancreatic cancer in men and women.
 Individuals who have a personal or family history of breast cancer may want to consider genetic testing to learn more about her/his personal cancer risks (particularly if two or more close relatives had it, it was present in multiple generations of her/his family, or if it developed in relative(s) at an early age).
 Using The Penn II Risk Model may help you determine your personal and familial risk of having the BRCA1 or BRCA2 gene and whether you’d be a good candidate for genetic testing.

 You also may want to think about how the results of genetic testing will impact your life.
 Not all BRCA gene mutations carry the same amount of risk, so a genetic counselor will be particularly helpful in assessing your medical health, lifestyle, and family history.
 S/he can also work with you to create a strategy for managing your personal cancer risks.
 Other considerations include potential discrimination and cost.
 Although genetic discrimination by insurance agencies or employers is prohibited (following the passage of the Genetic Information Nondiscrimination Act), life insurance, disability insurance, and long-term care insurance are not covered.
 A positive BRCA1 or BRCA2 test result in a patient’s medical records could affect her/his coverage/insurance costs.
 Additionally, the cost of the BRCA test itself can vary depending on your insurance coverage, so you may want to find out about your insurance company’s policies regarding genetic tests.
 Per the Affordable Care Act, the cost of genetic testing and counseling may be covered for some people if it's recommended by her/his health care provider.
 If you decide that genetic testing is an option you'd like to take, only a blood sample is required, but results may take several weeks or even months.